LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Base URL

 All API requests are made to the following base URL.
-(There are different URLs for Production and testing in a sandbox environment.)
+(There are different URLs for Production versus testing in a sandbox environment.)

 When constructing requests, append the endpoint paths to this root URL.
 For security, the API is served over HTTPS, and all endpoints are versioned.